morgen-peschke/trans-factsheet/README.md

       Guam, Puerto Rico, and U.S. military bases overseas_"
 * [Turban et al. 19](https://jamanetwork.com/journals/jamapsychiatry/article-abstract/2749479)
-    * Research on 27,715 transgender adults living in the US, 3,869 of whom had been exposed to gender identity conversion efforts
+    * Research on 27,715 transgender adults living in the US, 3,869 of whom had been exposed to gender identity conversion efforts.
     * They found that quote "**_exposure to [gender identity conversion efforts] before age 10 years was significantly associated with several measures of suicidality, including lifetime suicide attempts_**".
     * They also found no significant difference when comparing religious or secular conversion attempts.
 So it's not a case of finding the right way to do it, there is no right way to do it.

 ### SRS Detransition:

 * [A study on people who went through sex reassignment surgery in the Netherlands](https://pubmed.ncbi.nlm.nih.gov/15842032/) found that of 162 trans adults, **only 1 reported they would choose not to transition again**.
-Another had some regrets but would choose to transition again (0.6% regret rate)
+Another had some regrets but would choose to transition again (0.6% regret rate).
-* [An analysis of all applications for sex reassignment surgery in Sweden](https://pubmed.ncbi.nlm.nih.gov/24872188/) found that of people undergoing SRS, **regret was about 2.2% and there was a significant decline of regret over time**
+* [An analysis of all applications for sex reassignment surgery in Sweden](https://pubmed.ncbi.nlm.nih.gov/24872188/) found that of people undergoing SRS, **regret was about 2.2% and there was a significant decline of regret over time**.
 * [In this international survey of 46 surgeons](https://journals.lww.com/prsgo/Fulltext/2018/08001/Abstract__A_Survey_Study_of_Surgeons__Experience.266.aspx)
   (67% of providers have been in practice for greater than 10 years) they were asked to select a range representing the number of transgender patients they have surgically treated, and **this amounted to a cumulative number of